 Consumers can choose to source bottled waters containing specific levels of natural or added minerals to suit their needs.
 Companies producing bottled water are required by law to list all present minerals and additives, including the amount of these substances found in each product.
 This degree of transparency and choice is not afforded to tap water drinkers.

-Though PFAS have been found in some bottled water products, experts believe that the low density plastic used for bottled water is not considered source for PFAS contamination.
+Though PFAS have been found in some bottled water products, experts believe that the low density plastic used for bottled water is not considered a source for PFAS contamination.
 In addition, a 2021 study conducted by John Hopkins University found that of over 100 bottled waters tested, most contained no detectable levels of PFAS contamination.

 When stored correctly, bottled water has an incredibly long shelf life, meaning supplies can be stored for use in case of emergencies.
 If a natural disaster or similar event causes local water systems to become inaccessible or contaminated, keeping a store of bottled water will ensure that residents have access to clean water without requiring special filtration systems.